luluj2024/1800_202430_BBY32/README.md

 * Sign up
 * Choose their personal routes
 * Join chats with people from their routes
+* Add friends from suggested lists and chat with them
+* Customize personal profile

 ## 5. Known Bugs and Limitations
 Here are some known bugs: